EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Therefore, a specific trust model and protocols are required.
 The trust model describes the root of trust and the actors and identifiers involved.
 It also expresses how entities are authorised to act in a particular role on behalf of an organisation and how these rights can be delegated.
-To prove these relationships, three types of credentials are introduced: organisational credentials, natural person credentials and proxy credentials.
+To prove these relationships, three types of credentials are introduced: enterprise credentials, natural person credentials and power of attorney credentials.
 We also describe the issuance process of these three types of credentials and how they are used for verifiable presentations.

 # 2	Motivation